jrief/django-admin-sortable2/README.rst

 .. image:: docs/listview.png

-If an item shall be moved to another page, this can be easily be done by selecting them though the action box and using a predefined action on the drop down menu.
+If an item shall be moved to another page, this can easily been done by selecting them though the action box and using a predefined action on the drop down menu.

 Build status